 Welcome!
-We are so pleased that you have felt called to become Catholic.
+We are so pleased that you have felt called to become part of the Catholic faith.
+Each year on Holy Saturday, during the Easter Vigil, thousands are baptized into the Catholic Church in the United States.
 The way in which the baptized Christian or the unbaptized person journeys to become Roman Catholic, ultimately celebrating the Real Presence at the Lord’s table, is through RCIA, which stands for the Rite of Christian Initiation of Adults.
 Each stage of this journey is ritually celebrated and recognized with special prayers and liturgical ceremony in the presence of the worshiping community.

 This first step of the RCIA process is a time of discovery.
 It is a time of getting acquainted, feeling comfortable in the company of other seekers and Catholics, and getting answers to questions.
 Through this exchange the Church shares its life story – its traditions, people and history.
 People who are considering if they are called to the Catholic way of life are known as inquirers.
+At St. Benedict, these sessions usually begin in August.
 This period ends with the Rite of Welcome into the order of Catechumens.
 In this special rite, celebrated with the parish community during Mass, the inquirers are given a special blessing recognizing their intention to become Catholic and seriously continue their journey of faith.

 The second step, the Catechumenate phase, marks the beginning of formal instruction in the faith.
 The word “catechumen” comes from biblical Greek and literally means “one who sounds out something”.
 The unbaptized catechumens or the baptized candidates are given a supportive and encouraging environment to continue their faith journey.
-A sponsor is assigned to each one who walks the faith journey with them.
+A sponsor (a Catholic of your choosing, or we can help you find someone) now begins to walk the faith journey with you.
 The participants enter a more intense preparation for the reception of the sacraments of initiation.
 This phase ends with the Rite of Election.

 Purification and Enlightenment

-The third step of the RCIA is a time for inward reflection, spiritual purification and enlightenment.
+The third step of the RCIA journey is a time for inward reflection, spiritual purification and enlightenment.
 It spans the season of Lent, six weeks of preparation culminating at the Easter Vigil.
-Lent is an especially appropriate time for this final step of reflection and examination of one’s motivation as one focuses on Jesus’ journey to Gethsemane.
+Lent is an especially appropriate time for this final step of reflection and examination of your motivation as you focus on Jesus’ journey to Gethsemane.
 At the Easter Vigil, those to be initiated are baptized, confirmed and share in the Eucharist for the first time.
 Those to be fully initiated make their solemn profession of faith, are confirmed and share in the Eucharist.

 Celebrating the Mystery

 We are happy to answer your questions!
-For more information, please contact Rosemarie Turner in the Adult Formation Office at (678) 992-2050 or at rturner@StBenedict.net .
+For more information, please contact Ann Shevlin in the Adult Formation Office at (678) 992-2047 or at email@example.com .

 May God bless your new journey of faith!